ivan-kleshnin/unredux/README.md

 initial principle of "same tools -> multiple architectures" they switched to "same architecture -> multiple tools" which I don't consider beneficial.

+Nevermind, I like CycleJS, I use it in some of my projects and I highly recommend it to everyone tired of Redux.

 ### Why not CalmmJS?

 CalmmJS is also very good.
 Conceptually, it's quite enough to what I'm trying to implement here, except